Trayce Thompson Preview, Player Props: White Sox vs. Rockies

-Friday, Trayce Thompson and the Chicago White Sox square off against the Colorado Rockies and Peter Lambert, with the first pitch at 8:40 PM ET.
+The Chicago White Sox, including Trayce Thompson (.387 on-base percentage in past 10 games, 87 points above season-long percentage), battle starter Kyle Freeland and the Colorado Rockies at Coors Field, Saturday at 8:10 PM ET.

-In his most recent action (on August 12 against the Brewers) he went 0-for-1.
+In his most recent game he had a hitless performance (0-for-3) against the Rockies.

 Trayce Thompson Game Info & Props vs. the Rockies